Dave-d-1st/Animepahe-downloader/README.md

 Incase you have already gotten the links but during download it paused just run only the download file
 `python download.py`
 This will download without having getting the links again

+---

+For the last part the download files are sorted into their own folders(**sorter.py**)
+You can cancel the code at anytime by pressing ctrl+c in the terminal